 for their affordability than longevity.
 This is the watch for when you’re looking to stand out.

-If these other styles are all too busy for you, consider the Bulbol Ore 06 Watch.
-No hour markers, no subdials, and no other markings, just two stark black hands floating in a sea of white.
+If these other styles are all too busy for you, consider the Bulbul Ore 06 Watch.
+No hour markers, no subdials, and no other markings, just two stark black hands floating in a sea of white is a representative model of minimalist style from this Danish watchmaker.

 The silver mesh stainless steel band adds a hint of character to the wristwatch, but otherwise, this is as clean a design you’re going to find.
 Swiss-made with quartz movement, this minimalist watch is for anyone who cherishes subtle design.